qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 |image0|

-In the simplest case the generator takes the name of a *job* to perform as its sole argument.
-Supplying a non-existing job name will result in the generator providing a list of known jobs which it can perform.
+In the general case the Generator takes the name of a *job* to perform as its sole argument.
+You can even invoke it without any argument, and it will run the "default job" if the configuration defines one.

+Supplying a non-existing job name will result in the Generator providing a list of known jobs which it can perform.
 You can try this by using a made-up job name like "*x*"::

     generate.py x